jeremiaat/jeremiaat/README.md

 ### Projects

 - **Beautiful Animals Encyclopedia** – React app with search, filters, and detail pages.
-- **Historical Events Timeline API** – REST API for browsing events by year and topic.
+- **Netflix Movie Recommender** – ML projects that recommends movies through genre and other movie details.
-- **AI Nature Sound Generator** – App for generating ambient soundscapes using AI services.
+- **Object Detection** – a computer vision project that can identify rock, paper and scissors of hand guestures(live camera supported) .

 More projects are added regularly.